puneetsl/blog/thoughts.md

 comments: true
 ---

-###### _A place for essays that don't quite belong on my blog, but deserve a home of some sort online.
+###### _A place for essays that don't quite belong on my blog, but deserve an  online home of some sort.
 Feel free to read and enjoy these random thoughts, and take away from them what you wish!_